Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Learn about the variety of housing possibilities available as well as information about setting up utilities in your home .
 Housing options are available to your unique situation including: housing for families, single service members, families that are enrolled in the exceptional family member program, pet owners and unaccompanied personnel.
 Explore your options to find a home that best fits your needs.

-Whether it’s through our public-private venture leased homes, community housing or the Rental Partnership Program, our housing team of professionals stand ready to assist you in making a move to this area as smooth as possible.
+Naval Station Norfolk Housing Sercvice Center (HSC) assist service members and families in locating suitable, safe, and affordable housing.
+Whether it’s through public-private venture leased homes, community housing or the Rental Partnership Program, a dedicated team of professionals are ready to assist you in making a move to this area as smooth as possible.
+The housing website provides a wealth of useful information about various housing programs.

 The priority of assignment to government housing is determined by the date of detachment (control date) from your last permanent duty station, provided you check in and apply for government housing within the first 30 days after your arrival.
 If you complete the application after the 30-day window, the control date becomes the date you turn in your application.